Hazantip/osx-xampp-setup/README.md

 	 - 1) sudo apachectl stop
 	 - 2) change ports from 80 to 81
  	- if can't run mysql:
-	 - 1) sudo launchctl load -F /Library/LaunchDaemons/com.oracle.oss.mysql.mysqld.plist
+	 - 1) sudo launchctl unload -F /Library/LaunchDaemons/com.oracle.oss.mysql.mysqld.plist
 	 - or:
 	 - 2) sudo /usr/local/mysql/support-files/mysql.server stop
 - open localhost:80/dashboard - if you have apache on another port put it here